cern-cta/CTA/ci/README.md

 This directory contains all the files necessary for development and automation workflows, including build scripts, container configurations, orchestration tools, release processes, and utility scripts for the CI pipeline.

 * `build/`: Files for building the CTA software
+* `checks/`: Collection of scripts that perform validation checks within the CI pipeline
+* `danger/`: Configuration for the Danger bot that runs on Merge Requests
 * `docker/`: Docker files and content to build the docker images
-* `checks/`: Collection of scripts that perform validation checks within the CI pipeline
-* `orchestration/`: Files to set up a local development cluster and all the tests that can run on this.
+* `orchestration/`: Files to set up a local development cluster and all the tests that can run on this
+* `project-json/`: Files related to the project.json in the root of the repository
 * `release/`: Scripts used by the CI pipeline when doing a new release of the CTA software
+* `sbom/`: Utility scripts used during the generating of a Software Bill of Materials for CTA
+* `system_tests/`: Pytest based system test for CTA
 * `utils/`: Collection of utility scripts
 * `build_deploy.sh`: The main script used for development: builds the project, the corresponding Docker image and deploys a local CTA test instance.
-See [the docs on Build & Deploy](https://cta.docs.cern.ch/latest/dev/setup/build-deploy/) for more details.
+See [the docs on Build & Deploy](https://cta.docs.cern.ch/latest/dev/setup/build-deploy/) for more details
-* `deploy.sh`: Convenience script for deploying a custom CTA image.
+* `deploy.sh`: Convenience script for deploying a custom CTA image

 # Typical helper functions and their meaning